gabrielespurio/oticaSaas/replit.md

 - July 04, 2025.
 Purchase receipts now automatically create accounts payable entries with 30-day payment terms
 - July 04, 2025.
 Synchronized purchase module with database by creating sample purchase orders and receipts data
 - July 04, 2025.
 Verified purchase orders and receipts are displaying correctly in the system with proper API integration
+- July 04, 2025.
+Completed comprehensive module synchronization analysis - all 12 modules working correctly with Neon database
+- July 04, 2025.
+Corrected database connection to use original Neon database instead of local PostgreSQL
+- July 04, 2025.
+Verified all API endpoints responding correctly with JWT authentication and real data from Neon database